iotaledger/bee/.github/CONTRIBUTING.md

 To build a new feature, check out a new branch based on the `master` branch, and be sure to consider the following:

-- If the feature has a public facing API, make sure to document it, using Godoc code comments
+- If the feature has a public facing API, make sure to document it, using Rust code comments
 </details>

 <br>